MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-asp-net-core-with-vue.md

 - Create the client project based on the framework CLI installed on your computer

 > [!NOTE]
 > A simplified, updated template is available starting in Visual Studio 2022 version 17.5.
-This article describes the process using the new template.
+This template creates two projects in the initial solution and eliminates several configuration steps compared to the previous template.
+This article describes the project creation process using the new template.

 ## Prerequisites